Azure/azure-iiot-opc-vault-service/docs/howto-use-cert-services.md

 ### Create the root CA certificate

 This is a mandatory step after deployment.
-Without a valid Issuer CA certificate no application certificates can be signed and issued.
+Without a valid Issuer CA certificate no application certificates can be signed and issued.<br>
+**Important Note:** The 'Administrator' role is required to create or renew the Issuer CA certificate.

 1. Open your certificate service at `https://myResourceGroup-app.azurewebsites.net` and login.
 2. Navigate to the `Certificate Groups` page.